-Enter the name of the variable to be analyzed.
+Select the variable to be analyzed.
 The available choices depend on the object category selected (e.g., rainfall, losses, or runoff for subcatchments; depth, inflow, or flooding for nodes; depth, flow, velocity, or capacity for links; water quality for all categories).